JoeyDiMart/CSC230_Project/Requirement.md

 ### Must have
 - Per page change text, image capabilities
 - Ban users by username
-- Allow external organization acount creation
+- Allow external organization account creation
 - Ability to send external invite links

 ### Should have